Closing Date: 19th May, 2026

 All qualification requirements must be met by the closing date of this announcement.

 All applicants must be an active member of a bar in good standing (any U.S. jurisdiction) and possess: 1) a J.D. degree (or equivalent) and have at least 1-year post-J.D. (or equivalent) legal or other relevant experience; 2) excellent academic credentials; 3) strong oral and written advocacy skills; 4) superior legal research and analytical skills; and 5) a demonstrated ability to function with minimal guidance in a highly demanding environment.
-Five (5) years of legal experience is preferred, and experience in administrative law is also preferred but not required.

-To qualify for each GS level:
+To qualify for each GS Level, the applicant should have the following:

 A J.D. degree from a law school accredited by the American Bar Association.
 All academic degrees and coursework must be completed at a college or university that has obtained accreditation or pre-accreditation status from an accrediting body recognized by the U.S. Department of Education.